 SEDCO – Saudi Economic and Development Company – was founded in 1976 by the late Sheikh Salem Bin Mahfouz, growing from a small trading and construction contracting business in Jeddah to become one of Saudi Arabia’s largest conglomerates and a global force in Shariah-compliant private wealth management.

 Meantime, the scale and diversity of SEDCO’s operations grew apace, focusing on long-term investments and trade opportunities.
-After the death of Sheikh Salem, the Company’s first Executive Committee was formed, followed by reorganization as a holding company and the establishment of the first Board of Directors, including non-family members.
-With Sheikh Mohammed as Chairman and Sheikhs Saleh, Abdelelah and Ahmed as members of the Board, the Company set up new strategies for growth and progress, based on Shariah-compliance, corporate governance and restructuring.
+After the death of Sheikh Salem, the Company’s first Executive Committee was formed, followed by reorganization as a holding company and the establishment of the first Board of Directors to include non-family members.
+With Sheikh Mohammed as Chairman and Sheikhs Saleh, Abdelelah and Ahmed as Board members, the Company set up new strategies for growth and progress.

-Sheikh Mohammad led the transformation of SEDCO into a pioneering world corporation, diversifying steadily into virtually every asset class available to private and institutional investors, in the process becoming a major wealth management organization working on behalf of the Bin Mahfouz family.
+Sheikh Mohammed led the transformation of SEDCO into a pioneering world-wide corporation, diversifying steadily into virtually every asset class available to private and institutional investors, in the process becoming a major wealth management organization working on behalf of the Bin Mahfouz family.

-Typical milestones on SEDCO’s expansion path include the release of its first product for third-party investors outside the company – the Al-Fanar Fund – in collaboration with Permal Asset Management (1998); launch of the world’s first Global Islamic timber fund in partnership with UBS (2000); securing the Applebee’s franchise for Saudi Arabia (2001); acquiring 50 percent of Al Nahdi Pharmacies (2003); and launching the world’s first Islamic hedge fund, in partnership with Permal Asset Management (2003).
+Milestones on SEDCO’s expansion path included the release of its first product for third-party investors outside the company – the Al-Fanar Fund – in collaboration with Permal Asset Management (1998); launch of the world’s first global Islamic timber fund in partnership with UBS (2000); securing the Applebee’s franchise for Saudi Arabia (2001); acquiring 50 percent of Al Nahdi Pharmacies (2004); and launching the world’s first Islamic hedge fund, in partnership with Permal Asset Management (2003).

-In 2006, SEDCO acquired 30 percent of Ejada, a leading IT services provider in Saudi Arabia; 10 percent of Green Packet, a global research and development company; and 25 percent of Dar Al Fouad, a tertiary care hospital in Egypt.
+In 2006, SEDCO acquired 30 percent of Ejada, a leading IT services provider in Saudi Arabia; and 25 percent of Dar Al Fouad, a tertiary care hospital in Egypt.

 Major property developments during the 1980s and early 1990s include the Al Mahmal Center in Jeddah, still considered a vibrant component of the city’s central business district; Metro West in Orlando, Florida; and the JPMorgan Chase building in Houston, Texas, which is the state’s highest skyscraper.

 By separating the ownership and management of the Company, a highly effective and globally specific team was created, contributing significantly to SEDCO’s relentless progress to higher levels of success.
-In 2004, Shuaib Ahmed was appointed as the first CEO from outside the owning family, and this resolute commitment to corporate governance is part of his enduring legacy.
+In 2004, Shuaib Ahmed was appointed as the first CEO from outside the owning family, and SEDCO’s resolute commitment to corporate governance is part of his enduring legacy.
 He was succeeded in 2007 by Ahmed Banaja and in 2010 Dr. Adnan Soufi became CEO for the next three-year term, with Anees Moumina taking over from the beginning of 2013.